diabl0w/PKMNRBY-code-converter/README.md

 PKMNRBY-code-converter
 ======================
-All credit goes to the original author of [8F Helper](https://github.com/KernelEquinox/8F-Helper/releases/) (KernelEquinox) as well as [Nickname Writer Code Generator](https://scotteh.me/ace/nick/) (Scott Maxwell & TimoVM) who provided the logic for additional features that I've added.
+Original framework this is derived from: [8F Helper](https://github.com/KernelEquinox/8F-Helper/releases/) (KernelEquinox) Logic for Nickwriter function [Nickname Writer Code Generator](https://scotteh.me/ace/nick/) (Scott Maxwell & TimoVM)

-I've merely added some tweaks to the original, and reimplemented the Nickname Generator in C to be included in this all-in-one tool..
-Warning: I am not really a programmer, or C programmer for that matter, but I know enough (I think) :D

-A quick and dirty (but fast!) application written in C which is able to convert ASM & HEX machine code for the Sharp SM83 (gbz80) found in the Nintendo Gameboy, as well as translate these codes into various setups used for arbitrary code execution (ACE) in Gen 1 - Pokemon R/B/Y.
+All-in-one conversion tool application written in C which is able to convert ASM & HEX machine code for the Sharp SM83 (gbz80) found in the Nintendo Gameboy, as well as translate these codes into various setups used for arbitrary code execution (ACE) in Gen 1 - Pokemon R/B/Y.

 ### Supports the following formats:
   - asm - GB-Z80 assembly language
-  - bgb - BGB-style assembly language
   - hex - Hexadecimal machine code format
   - joy - Joypad values
-  - items - R/B/Y item codes for use with ACE
+  - item - R/B/Y item codes for use with ACE
-  - nick - for use with TimoVM's Nickwriter
+  - nickname - for use with TimoVM's Nickwriter

-### Item format modes:
+### Smart Item Conversion
-This is specific to the item output format.
-  - Mode 0 will do normal code -> item conversion
-  - Mode 1 will replace as many instances of the code as possible with `j. xQQ`

 Many modern ACE setups start off with an expanded inventory where `j. x00` items are plentiful.
 By utilizing these free items, it will reduce the number of unique items that need to be obtained.
-This is accomplished by adding `nop` instructions to the input code in, places where it will have no detrimental effect, in order to offset the current address to a "quantity" slot.
+This is accomplished by adding `nop` instructions to the input code, in places where it will have no detrimental effect, in order to offset the current address to a "quantity" slot.
+This is avoided where a conversion will be a "friendly" item like Ultra Balls/Master Balls which are easy to obtain

 ### Usage
 ```
 Usage: pkmnrby-cc [options] [hex]

 Options:
-  -i format    Specify Input format of your code (hex or asm) (required)
   -o format    Display output in specificied format (default: hex)
-  -f file      File mode (read input from file) (default: sys.arg)
-  -ofs offset  Specify memory offset to display in asm format.
+  -org offset  Specify memory offset for start of code
-                 (Ignored in other formats)
-  -m mode      See notes below (valid values 0 or 1)
-  -w           Disable item warning messages
   -h           Print this help message and exit
   -v           Print version information and exit

 Formats:
   asm          GB-Z80 assembly language
-  bgb          BGB-style assembly language
   hex          Hexadecimal machine code format
   joy          Joypad values
-  items        R/B/Y item codes for use with ACE
+  item        R/B/Y item codes for use with ACE
-  nick         for used with TimoVM's Nickwriter
+  nickname         for used with TimoVM's Nickwriter

 Modes:
 This is specific to the item output format.